sgjava/opencvmem/README.md

 ### The current way to free native memory

-OpenCV 2.4 and 3.2 use a Python code generator `modules/java/generator/gen_java.py` to generate Java bindings during the build process.
+OpenCV 2.4 through 4.0.0-pre use a Python code generator `modules/java/generator/gen_java.py` to generate Java bindings during the build process.
 The generated code to free native resources looks like: